Telesia/pop_goes_the_weasel/README.md

 * A profile page that displays words the user has added to the dictionary

-* A contact page with an easy to use form connected to EmailJS to allow anyone to contact the site owner

 * A footer located on every page